openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 ##### Kube Controller Manager changes to prolong support for in-tree storage

-In the first phase of the transition all cloud providers will still rely on the in-tree storage. `--external-cloud-volume-plugin=<cloud-provider>` flag set on `KCM` pod will preserve the in-tree storage controller loops. `--cloud-provider=external` will allow out-of-tree to do the job, and disable `service`, `route` and `cloud-node-lifecycle` controllers in `KCM`.
+In the first phase of the transition, all cloud providers will still rely on the in-tree storage. `--external-cloud-volume-plugin=<cloud-provider>` flag set on `KCM` pod will preserve the in-tree storage controller loops. `--cloud-provider=external` will allow out-of-tree to do the job, and disable `service`, `route` and `cloud-node-lifecycle` controllers in `KCM`.

-At the later phases, CSI support and CSI migration will be responsible to removing `--external-cloud-volume-plugin=<cloud-provider>` flag from the `KCM`.
+At the later phases, CSI support and CSI migration will be responsible for removing `--external-cloud-volume-plugin=<cloud-provider>` flag from the `KCM`.

 With the `--external-cloud-volume-plugin` flag set, existing designs for KCM-CCM migration are being preserved.
-The storage will temporarily become a lone in-tree controller depending on the cloud, and could could be excluded by setting this flag off.
+The storage will temporarily become a lone in-tree controller depending on the cloud, and could could be excluded by setting removing this flag.
-Combination of both flags means that `kcm` will still initialize the `cloudprovider.Interface`, but this initialization will only be used by storage controllers.
+The combination of both flags means that `KCM` will still initialize the `cloudprovider.Interface`, but this initialization will only be used by storage controllers.

 ##### Example flag changes for Kube Controller Manager